monster-js/monster-js/docs/main-concept/data-binding.md

 # Data Binding

-Data binding in **Weco JS** enables dynamic updates between the user interface and application data, allowing UI elements to reflect the latest state and respond to user interactions.
+Data binding in **Monster JS** enables dynamic updates between the user interface and application data, allowing UI elements to reflect the latest state and respond to user interactions.
-Weco JS supports **two-way data binding** through a combination of states and event handlers, making it easy to create responsive web components.
+Monster JS supports **two-way data binding** through a combination of states and event handlers, making it easy to create responsive web components.

 ## Basic Usage of Data Binding

-In Weco JS, data binding is achieved by creating a state variable that tracks the data's value and provides a method to update it.
+In Monster JS, data binding is achieved by creating a state variable that tracks the data's value and provides a method to update it.
 This allows components to automatically update the UI whenever the state changes.

 ### Example: Simple Data Binding with a Counter

-The following example demonstrates a simple counter component with two-way data binding in Weco JS:
+The following example demonstrates a simple counter component with two-way data binding in Monster JS:

 ```tsx
 function ButtonDataBinding() {